akka/akka-grpc/docs/src/main/paradox/maven.md

 As the server requires a special Java agent for ALPN ([see Akka HTTP docs about HTTP/2](https://doc.akka.io/docs/akka-http/current/server-side/http2.html#application-layer-protocol-negotiation-alpn-)) you need to pass this agent with a `-javaagent` flag to the JVM when running the server.

-Doing this from inside of maven requires a little bit of configuration:
+Doing this from inside of Maven requires a little bit of configuration:

 ```xml